Oaks of the World

 Local names island scrub oak

-Range Santa Cruz, Santa Rosa and Santa Catalina Islands at < 600 m;
+Range California (Santa Cruz, Santa Rosa and Santa Catalina Islands) at < 600 m;

 Flowers

-Fruits acorn 2-3 cm, enclosed for 1/3 in hairy cup, maturing in 1 year;
+Fruits acorn 2-3 cm, elongated, enclosed 1/3 in hairy cup; maturing in 1 year;

 Bark, twigs and